Sweden men's national basketball team

 The Sweden men's national basketball team (Sveriges herrlandslag i basket) represents Sweden in international basketball competition.
 The national team is controlled by the Swedish Basketball Federation.

-Sweden has qualified for the EuroBasket ten times throughout their history.
-Their best tournament result was the 11th place finish at the 1995 edition.
-The Scandinavian squad has also qualified for the Olympic Games once, in 1980, finishing in 10th place.
+Sweden has competed at the EuroBasket 11 times throughout their history.
+On the global level, the Scandinavian squad has qualified for the Olympic Games once, in 1980.
 However, Sweden still seeks qualification for their first appearance to the FIBA World Cup.

 History

 EuroBasket 1953

 Sweden's European Basketball Championship debut came at EuroBasket 1953 in Moscow.
 Although the Swedes did not fare well in their first tournament appearance.
 As they lost all seven of their matches to finish in last place in the 17 team tournament.

 EuroBasket 1955

 Sweden's second appearance on the continental level came at EuroBasket 1955 in Budapest.
 The team got off to an demoralizing start by losing to Switzerland in their first match.
 Although Sweden would achieve their first ever win at the EuroBasket against Luxembourg in their second match of the preliminary phase.
 However, they followed it by losing their next two matches in the round as well to Romania, and the Soviet Union.
 They finished 4th out of the 5 teams in the group with an (1-3) record, and found themselves in the classification rounds.
 There, the team once again finished with an (1-3) record in their pool, with their only victory coming against Denmark.
 Two losses in the classification 13th–16th place semifinals and the 15th/16th place final (a rematch against Luxembourg) put Sweden at 16th place of the 18 teams.